Saturday, December 25, 2010

 This attractive jersey features the unusual choice of a goat head for the team's logo, which was the mascot of the Royal 22nd Regiment, which was stationed in the Citadel of Quebec.
 The team played in Quebec for just three seasons before relocating to Hamilton where they were renamed the Bulldogs.

-Our second bonus jersey is a 1997-98 Houston Aeros Dave Morissette jersey.
+Extra bonus jersey: Today's extra bonus jersey is a 1997-98 Houston Aeros Dave Morissette jersey.
 This jersey is one of the most popular minor league jerseys of all time, and when the club changed to a new modern fighter jet logo, the outcry was so great that that the team restored the classic bomber logo to their jerseys the following season.
 Like the Citadelles jersey, it also has a sponsorship patch on the right chest.

 The Moose is loose!
 Morissette takes on NHL veteran Al Secord, then with the Chicago Wolves and beats him into the ice in 1994-95.
 Then, Jason Simon of the Denver Grizzlies gets pounded by Morissette to give you a perfect example of his straight ahead style of taking a punch to give a punch which made him a fan favorite at each stop in his career.